CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 anymore.
 This will increase the security of your emails, yet, there is also a greater impact if you do make a mistake.
-Fortunately, changing the behavior is not an all or nothing setting, so you can gradually increasing the security without increasing the impact of error to much.
+Fortunately, changing the behavior is not an all or nothing setting, so you can gradually increasing the security without increasing the impact of an error to much.
 You can basically configure two things:
 (1) what do you want receivers to do with mails that are not sent out via SMTPeter.com (we refer only to SMTPeter for simplicity.
 If you have manually edited the DNS records to incorporate your own servers these should be